werf/werf/docs/pages/guides/deploy_into_kubernetes.md

 ## Task overview

-How to deploy application into Kubernetes using Werf.
+How to deploy application into Kubernetes using werf.

-Werf uses Helm with some additions to deploy applications into Kubernetes.
+werf uses Helm with some additions to deploy applications into Kubernetes.
 In this article we will create a simple web application, build all needed images, write helm templates and run it on your Kubernetes cluster.

 ## Requirements